ABOUT BRIGHT MOOSE

 Regarding education, I hold a Bachelor of Science in Health Psychology from Massachusetts College of Pharmacy and Health Sciences (MA) and a Master of Science in Camp Administration and Leadership from Touro University (NV).

 I am active in the American Camp Association New England section as a Lead Accreditation Standards Visitor, a volunteer on the Fund Development and Conference Committees, a member of the Faculty for the New Camp Directors Workshop, and as facilitator of the Newer Camp Director Roundtable professional development series.
-I am also proud to serve on two Boards of Directors: the NH Camps Association (member of the state licensing committee; chair of the conferences/events committee), and the Hawkeye Campership Fund (which provides funds for children to attend a leadership and diversity-focused program).
+I am also proud to serve on two Boards of Directors: the NH Camps Association (member of the state licensing committee), and the Hawkeye Campership Fund (which provides funds for children to attend a leadership and diversity-focused program).

 I am a self-selected member of the National Sarcasm Society and an avid collector of terribly awesome puns - something some would call a character flaw but I prefer to regard as a quirk. :)